hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

    Remove populate logic in reference loader.
    Solve eager loading in coursegroups.
 2. Introduce RabbitMQ.
 Splitting Service(logic) from UC, that we can call services over the consumer for internal communication between micro services of already authorized operations.
-   Think about: Move hasPermission checks from rules to a more generic place.
+   Think about: Move isAuthorized checks from rules to a more generic place.
    Remove jwt decorator and cleanup copy logic.
    Move authorization-context.builder to authorization module.
 3. Remove inheritance from roles, because we want to write it explicitly into the collection documents.